SpaceAudits/Citations/README.md

 Pound, R. V. and G. A. Rebka (1960).
 "Apparent Weight of Photons."
 Physical Review Letters 4(7): 337-341.
 Pound, R. V. and J. L. Snider (1965).
 "Effect of Gravity on Gamma Radiation."
 Physical Review 140(3B): B788-B803.
 Earman, J. and C. Glymour (1980).
 "The Gravitational Red Shift as a Test of General Relativity: History and Analysis."
 Studies in History and Philosophy of Science Part A 11(3): 175-214.
 Dinu, I. (2012).
 "Trouble with Maxwell’s Electromagnetic Theory: Can Fields Induce Other Fields in Vacuum?"
-The Great Science Journal.
+The Great Science Journal.</br>